ayeushmaan1/AgroMind-Crop-Recommendation-Syste-m/README.md

 # AgroMind-Crop-Recommendation-Syste-m
 Built a machine learning-based web app that suggests optimal crops based on soil and environmental parameters with over 90% accuracy.
+Engineered the pipeline using Python, pandas, and NumPy for data processing and trained models using Scikit-learn with Random Forest Classifier.
+Designed a responsive frontend with HTML/CSS and JavaScript, and served predictions through a Flask backend.